 - API backends – We currently support RESTful APIs with GraphQL coming soon.

 - Other services – We have a growing list of pre-built schemas for popular third-party services and APIs like FedEx, Mailchimp and Cloudinary.

 Learn more about building a schema connected to a data source in the quick start tutorial.

 Combine data sources

 While connecting to backends alone is powerful, you don't want to have to write multiple queries to get data from different backends.
-For example, if your MySQL database contains order information while FedEx has shipping information, you'll want to be able to get an order with shipping details in a single request.
+For example, if your MySQL database contains order information, but FedEx has the shipping information, you'll want to be able to get an order information with the shipping details in a single request.

-@materializer directive that allows you to specify the relationship between two types within StepZen.
+@materializer directive that enables you to specify the relationship between two types within StepZen.
 You can read more about

 @materializer in the linking types doc.